whencodedoesntcompile/samplecprogs/README.md

 # samplecprogs

-A list of simple C programs.
+A collection of some simple C programs.